 Social services and emergency aid distributed includes food and items from a pantry.
 Financial assistance for paying utilities, rent, and heating bills.
 Household items such as clothing and furniture may be offered at thrift stores.
 Christmas and Holiday assistance may be provided, such as free gifts, toys and meals.
 Other programs provide shelter and Counseling/Case Management or referrals.
 Or find details on free food pantries in Idaho.

 Salvation Army in Ada County case management type services

 The non-profit Salvation Army also runs an outreach program for low-income, at-risk or homeless persons including women and men by offering them as well a host of services.
 They can receive hot lunches, laundry facilities, gently used clothing, transportation assistance, bread and other aid.

 A local Ada County Family Shelter is located in Nampa Idaho.
 The center provides both emergency housing units and more short term transitional housing for women with children, single parents, and even intact families.
 The shelter serves low income families and individuals that are homeless with no or just low income.

 Salvation Army clients can may remain in the shelter/emergency housing program up to 90 days and the transitional housing units for as long as two years.
 In addition to the housing, social workers and others will provide services such as education, comprehensive case management, transportation assistance, counseling, education on managing savings accounts, three meals per day, access to laundry facilities, personal necessities, and much more.

 Any emergency assistance, especially financial, depends on funding and donations.
 Qualifications need to be met by applicants as well.
+They also operate low cost thrift or Family stores that sell items to the needy and general public.
 The programs are run from the following Salvation Army centers.